-If you were born after 1990 you probably could not imagine a world before the advent of the internet.
+If you were born after 1990, you probably could not imagine a world before the advent of the Internet.
 Since the 1990’s the Internet has become an increasingly integral part of everyday life.
-The Internet has changed the way we view media, it has changed the way we shop, and it has changed the way we connect with other people.
-With more than a billion users to date Facebook is among the top social networking sites in existence today.
-Initially invented as a platform for Harvard students to interact with one another, Facebook has become the number one website for individuals of every background to connect with other people all across the world.
-And with every new innovation exists positive and negative aspects.
+The Internet has changed the way we view media, the way we shop, and the way we connect with other people.
+With more than a billion users to date, Facebook is among the top social networking sites in existence today.
+Initially invented as a platform for Harvard students to interact with one another, Facebook has become the number one website for individuals of every background to connect with other people worldwide.
+And with every innovation exists positive and negative aspects.

 Pros of Social Networking

-- A New Way to do Business: Social media is increasingly becoming a central platform for business owners and job seekers to connect.
-LinkedIn is a business and employment social networking site that allows its users to create personal profiles dedicated to their resumes and skill set and connect to others with employment opportunities.
+- A New Way to do Business: Social media is increasingly becoming a central platform for connecting business owners and job seekers.
+LinkedIn is a business and employment social networking site that allows users to create personal profiles dedicated to their resumes and skill set and connect to others with employment opportunities.

 Cons of Social Networking

 - Privacy: Many social networking sites struggle to contain their users’ privacy.
-Facebook specifically has been dealing with privacy scandals over the last few years over issues of selling its users’ data to data analytics sites who then used the data without users’ consent.
+Facebook specifically has been dealing with privacy scandals over the last few years, overselling its users’ data to data analytics sites that then used the data without users’ consent.

 - Online Harassment: Harassment on social media is a big concern.
-Social media can give users relative anonymity and some users have opted to abuse this to torment others without the fear of being caught.
-And since many social networking sites lack a comprehensive policy to combat online bullying, many individuals especially young people are still subjected to the online abuse.
+Social media can give users relative anonymity, and some users have opted to abuse this to torment others without the fear of being caught.
+And since many social networking sites lack a comprehensive policy to combat online bullying, many individuals, especially young people, are still subjected to online abuse.

-- Rest Interrupted: As social media has become more integral to our lives it has also become a distraction.
-People are online several hours a day and many people are losing sleep over it.
-Social media usage late at night can interrupt regular sleeping patterns, causing individuals to feel restless at night and more tired during the day.
+- Rest Interrupted: As social media has become more integral to our lives, it has also become a distraction.
+People are online several hours a day, and many people are losing sleep over it.
+In addition, social media usage late at night can interrupt regular sleeping patterns, causing individuals to feel restless at night and more tired during the day.